eduardoparracho/ASL-Translation/README.md

 Feel free to open issues or submit PRs to improve this project!

 Made with ❤️ for ASL accessibility! 🚀

-Eduardo Parracho - Ironhack AD 2025
+Eduardo Parracho - Ironhack DA 2025

+Special thanks to Isidre Munne-Bertran, Nik and the rest of the class ❤️